Platform Snapshot

 What should I do before modifying an Outback XT?

-Baseline maintenance, tires, and brakes first.
+Baseline maintenance, inspection, and logs come first; tires and brakes move earlier only when the use case demands them.
 The FA24 responds well to cooling and calibration.

 What is the biggest reliability concern on the Outback XT?